larromba/How-to-Code/README.md

 Delegate Tasks: As your business grows, consider delegating non-core tasks to focus on high-value work.
 Raise Rates: Periodically review and adjust your rates based on your experience and the value you provide.

-_(depending on your country, you might be required to start a company in order to freelance)_
+_(Depending on your country, you might be required to start a company in order to freelance)_

 Remember, building a successful freelance career takes time and effort.
 Consistency, professionalism, and a commitment to delivering quality work will contribute to your success as a freelancer.